vytorrennan/Zen-theme-only-top-bar-compact/README.md

 # Zen-theme-only-top-bar-compact
-This theme will allow you can use the only hide the top bar of your browser, so that you can still see all of your tabs
+This theme will allow you to only hide the top bar of your browser, so that you can still see all of your tabs